Next call: 2025 m. 11 November

 You have an existing solar or wind power plant (not a fleet of power plants) connected to the same electricity inlet as the storage device.

-The stacker was purchased and installed after 7 January 2025 – the unit was new and unused at the time of purchase.
+The accumulator has been purchased and installed since 2025.
+7 January until 22 September – the device was new and unused at the time of purchase.

 The installation has been declared to ESO – the storage device was installed by a certified contractor and registered with ESO.

-You have all the documents supporting the purchase and installation of the aggregator (see “Documents required for support“)
+You have all the documents supporting the purchase and installation of the aggregator (see Required documents for support).

 No support is granted if the entire capacity of your power plant is allocated to other (remote) sites.